1978 San Diego Chargers season: Week 5: at New England Patriots

-Week 6
+Week 6: vs. Denver Broncos

 The first win of the Don Coryell era was one of only two shutouts during his eight-year tenure.
 Fouts began poorly, with an interception on the game's third play, but bounced back to lead his team 85 yards on their next drive, with Don Woods going in from a yard out for the opening score.
 A fumble by Denver quarterback Craig Morton set up a touchdown reception by Bauer early in the 2nd quarter, and Benirschke added three field goals as the Chargers coasted home.

 Denver had particular trouble passing, with three quarterbacks combining for only 8 completions from 30 attempts.
-The trio threw one interception each - to Glen Edwards, Louie Kelcher and Mike Fuller.
+The trio threw one interception each, to Glen Edwards, Louie Kelcher and Mike Fuller.

-Week 7
+Week 7: vs. Miami Dolphins

-A trio of Lydell Mitchell touchdowns weren't quite enough for the Chargers to overcome five turnovers.
-The Chargers had 1st and Goal at the 4 when Fouts was sacked, losing a fumble that A. J. Duhe returned 68 yards to set up the game's opening touchdown; it was 14-0 shortly after another Fouts fumble.
-The quarterback rebounded with a 22 yard touchdown pass to Mitchell, but the Dolphins restored their 14 point lead after successfully gambling on 4th and goal from the 1 on the final play of the half.
+A trio of Lydell Mitchell touchdowns were not enough for the Chargers to overcome five turnovers.
+The Chargers had 1st and Goal at the 4 when Fouts was sacked, losing a fumble that A. J. Duhe returned 68 yards to set up the game's opening touchdown; it was 14–0 shortly after another Fouts fumble.
+The quarterback rebounded with a 22-yard touchdown pass to Mitchell, but the Dolphins restored their 14-point lead after successfully gambling on 4th and goal from the 1 on the final play of the half.

 In the 3rd quarter, Mitchell added a pair of 1 yard rushing scores, either side of another Miami touchdown, and San Diego trailed by just seven points entering the final period.
-However, they could get no further than the Miami 44 on their final three possessions.
+However, they got no further than the Miami 44 on their final three possessions.

 Fouts finished 22 of 30 for 313 yards and a touchdown, but threw a pair of 4th quarter interceptions to go with his earlier fumbles.
 Mitchell had 77 yards rushing and 64 receiving.

-Week 8
+Week 8: at Detroit Lions

 A weak performance on rush defense saw the Chargers slip to a one-sided defeat.
 Detroit used a variety on runners while piling up 273 yards on the ground, from 39 carries.
 This enabled the Lions to score four touchdowns and a field goal from their first six possessions, all but winning the game in the first half.
-Fouts threw a 55 yard touchdown pass to Lydell Mitchell, briefly tying the scores at 7-7, but was intercepted three times in the first half.
+Fouts threw a 55-yard touchdown pass to Lydell Mitchell, briefly tying the scores at 7–7, but was intercepted three times in the first half.
 Two of these occurred only seven seconds apart: the Lions tried a field goal immediately after the first interception, but missed, and Fouts threw another as time expired in the half.
-James Harris came on in relief in the 3rd quarter, and managed a consolation touchdown pass to Joiner.
+James Harris came on in relief in the third quarter, and managed a consolation touchdown pass to Joiner.

 Joiner gained 110 yards on 5 catches.
 The previous week, Detroit had run for just 22 yards while getting shut out by Atlanta.